Continuing Education Activity

 - Going to the emergency room or visiting a healthcare provider

 - Seeing friends and family unexpectedly.

 - Visiting a primary care physician.
 A significant number of people see their primary care physician within 3 weeks of committing suicide.

-From an analysis of past suicide cases, it appears that a number of individuals go to the emergency department or visit their primary health care provider a few weeks prior to committing suicide.
+From an analysis of past suicide cases, it appears that a number of individuals go to the emergency department or visit their primary health care provider a few weeks before committing suicide.
 At this visit, they rarely mention suicidal directions but may have vague physical complaints.
-Thus, the healthcare provider must try and obtain a good mental health history beyond just the chief complaint.
+Thus, the healthcare provider must try to obtain a good mental health history beyond just the chief complaint.

 Factors That May Protect Against Suicide

 The healthcare worker should also try to ascertain protective factors against suicide such as: